Meal Planning 101

 You can do your cooking on weekends in preparation for the entire week, or you can split it up and do some on the weekend and some more on a Wednesday/Thursday for the second half of the week.
 Schedule the prepping/cooking in your calendar.

-Figure in Servings and Leftovers to Create Your Shopping List
+Factor in Servings and Leftovers

-Bonus Tip: Check whether you have enough food storage containers at home so you can safely store all the meals you are creating.
+Check whether you have enough food storage containers at home so you can safely store all the meals you are creating.
 Glass containers are best.
 Plastic breaks down over time and leaches into your food, especially when you use the containers in a microwave.
 Store leftovers in single-use containers in the refrigerator or freezer.

-Ideas for Prepping and Cooking
+Prepping and Cooking

 As far as the actual prepping and cooking goes, here are a few tips: